-Students admitted to the nursing program are required to submit to a criminal background check from the designated company.
+Students admitted to the nursing program are required to submit to a criminal background check from the designated company-CWC is currently partnered with Viewpoint Screening.
 Students may be required to repeat the background check in the event there is a break in clinical progression.
 Applicants who have reason to believe that the background check will reveal a prior misdemeanor or felony are required to consult the nursing program director.